Lyndsey Scott: Applications

 Scott's earliest iOS mobile apps were written on her own, for Standable, Inc., the company she founded in 2011.
 Scott's first published app was Educate! in support of a non-profit also called Educate!, supporting young Ugandan scholars, and founded by two Amherst students.
 Her second was iPort, intended to help models organize their career portfolio digitally.
-Scott says she developed it because it was something she personally needed, as her paper portfolio books were heavy and falling apart.
-Her third, in 2014, was The Matchmaker, a social network that would alert a user physically near another user compatible in love, friendship, or business.
+Scott says she developed iPort because it was a tool she personally needed, as her paper portfolio books were heavy and falling apart.
 Code Made Cool, released in conjunction with Scott's 2014 appearance on the cover of Asos magazine, was an iPhone app that taught girls programming via drag and drop in fantasy scenarios with animated pictures of Ryan Gosling.

-Some of her later apps were written for other companies.
-She developed beautifulBook for FireBloom Media - it displays classic literature in stylish fonts and backgrounds.
-The app imDown (written for the company of the same name in 2016), which later became Tall Screen, allowed users to film and share vertical videos of up to a minute in length.
-Ryse Up is a multimedia application used to connect established and emerging musical artists.
-It is produced by the company of the same name, for which Scott was a senior engineer for the 1.0 version of the mobile app.

-Lyndsey currently works as the lead iOS software engineer at NGO fundraiser Rallybound, where she builds iOS fundraising apps for various non-profit organizations including Susan G. Komen Foundation, AIDS Walk, and Cystic Fibrosis Foundation.
+Lyndsey currently works as the lead iOS software engineer at NGO fundraiser Rallybound, where she builds iOS fundraising apps for various non-profit organizations.

 In 2022, she announced the launch of the Lynsey Scott Coding+ Scholarship, which is geared towards LGBTQIA+, women, and/or BIPOC students who are majoring in computer science.

 Personal life

-Early in her modeling career, Scott lived on Roosevelt Island, in New York City.
-By 2017, she lived in Beverly Hills, California.

-In 2016, she was sued by a man who leased her Roosevelt Island apartment through Airbnb, and who said that the apartment was dilapidated and the area unsafe; Scott said the posted photos, descriptions and reviews were verifiable and accurate.
+In 2016, Scott was sued by a man who leased her Roosevelt Island apartment through Airbnb, who claimed the apartment was dilapidated and the area unsafe; Scott said the posted photos, descriptions and reviews were verifiable and accurate.
 The case was dismissed.

-Scott's father died of leukemia in early 2017.